Hdofsksu223/TBAPP/README.md

-Brief explanation of each '.py' file:
+Brief explanation of each '.py' file:<br>
     -tbApp: First try.
 Barely functional.<br>
     -tbAppData: Scrapes the user's bet history data in the site and inserts it into a database.<br>
     -tbAppMulti: Draft for a multi-sport betting program.
 Not functional.<br>